open-navigation/opennav_coverage/README.md

 ## Notes of Wisdom

-Walk through
-  - Lifecycle-Component-Action Task Server like you expect in Nav2
-  - Fully parameterized with dynamic parameters to easily test / tune
-  - Expose all relevent options in the Action for per-request modifications from param defaults
+TODO
   - Visualize major stages for debugging
   - Modular stages retained; optional to which you'd like when
   - Each stage has factories and enums for options; can be expanded past F2C as well
-  - Use GPS, Cartesian; files or direct coordinates
-  - Error codes for contextual failures to know when failures what to do about it
-  - Return: PathComponents, NavPath, error code, compute time for metrics
-  - BT nodes + XML using the nav path from coverage + Navigator type for semantic information of request + demo sim use

-  - Tester to demo
-    - Basic call
-    - Adjust to cartesian
-    - Different options
-    - RQT

 Future
+  - README
+  - Rename packages / repo?
+  - A couple of utilities for the BT nodes to iterate through the swath-turn combos (optional)

   - Use setup with BT nodes / XML / Navigator.
 Simulator demo altogether.
 Demo video (in readme).
-  - README

   - Python3 API from tester.py
   - Nav2 docs to include / config guide.
 BT ports.
 Groot index
-  - Rename packages / repo?
-  - A couple of utilities for the BT nodes to iterate through the swath-turn combos (optional)

-Navigators require Iron+
-Options: (A) upgrade, (B) use Navigate To Pose and hardcode the field file path and ignore the pose action request, (C) call the server manually from your application